YakupAltay/da-db-implementation/README.md

 ## Troubleshooting

 - **Seed phrase errors**: Make sure you have set the `AVAIL_SEED_PHRASE` environment variable in your `.env` file
-- **Connection errors**: Verify that your Avail node is running and accessible at the default endpoints
+- **Connection errors**: Verify that you have a working internet connection.
+The app connects to Avail's public light client API endpoints by default.
 - **App name errors**: Ensure your app name is unique and valid
 - **Performance issues**: If searching for records is slow, use a smaller block_range value for initialization